‹›

 The block parser handles basic parsing of Markdown blocks.
 It doesn’t concern

-itself with inline elements such as **bold**
+itself with inline elements such as **bold** or *italics*, but rather just

 catches blocks, lists, quotes, etc.